teamplify/teamplify-runner/README.md

 $ pip3 install -U teamplify
 ```

-Note for Ubuntu users: if after the installation `teamplify` command can't be
+Note for Ubuntu users: if the `teamplify` command can't be
-found in path, please try exiting the terminal and opening it again.
+found in path after the installation, please try exiting the terminal and opening it again.
 This will
-force the terminal to update its path configuration, and the problem might go
+force the terminal to update its path configuration, and the problem should go
 away.